 After completing an outpatient program, clients might continue their long-term addiction treatment by attending Alcoholics Anonymous or Narcotics Anonymous meetings in which they self-reflect and work on group accountability for their sobriety.
 In the situations where an individual is sober and has completed programs, clients may choose to continue regular therapy or attend community group therapy sessions to help maintain their progress and continue working on their personal goals.

-Who is long-term addiction treatment for?
+Who is this treatment for?

 Long-term addiction treatment is designed to support clients with severe forms of substance use disorders and those with substance use disorders and additional mental health illnesses.
-Long-term addiction treatment can also be for individuals who are just starting their rehabilitation journey.
+Long-term treatment can also be for individuals who are just starting their rehabilitation journey.
 These individuals need more extensive structured support to learn the skills, tips, and tricks for sustainable sobriety.
-When an individual walks at the options for addiction treatment, they should consider long-term addiction treatment if they are just starting out, have experienced a recent relapse, or have multiple mental health disorders that require therapeutic treatment.
+When an individual walks at the options for addiction treatment, they should consider long-term treatment if they are just starting out, have experienced a recent relapse, or have multiple mental health disorders that require therapeutic treatment.

-Individuals who are just starting on their rehabilitation journey may benefit from long-term addiction treatment.
+Individuals who are just starting on their rehabilitation journey may benefit from long-term treatment.
 This type of client benefits most from long-term treatment because of the extensive mental and physical changes that they will be going through during the addiction treatment and rehabilitation process.

 Those who have just experienced a relapse may also benefit from long-term drug and alcohol addiction treatment.
 Individuals who have experienced a relapse have learned the necessary skills to begin living a sober lifestyle but need a more structured approach to maintaining that sobriety.
 In a long-term addiction treatment process, clients who have relapsed will be able to find the correct level of structured support to continue their rehabilitation journey.

-Finally, the last group of individuals that may benefit most from long-term alcohol and drug addiction treatment are individuals who suffer from a dual diagnosis.
+Finally, the last group of individuals that may benefit most from alcohol and drug addiction treatment are individuals who suffer from a dual diagnosis.
 These individuals will have a substance use disorder in addition to another mental illness.
 This can include anxiety, bipolar disorder, depression, mood disorders, personality disorders, PTSD, and trauma.
 While this list is not extensive, it provides an initial list of disorders that qualify an individual for a dual diagnosis and indicate that long-term addiction treatment is beneficial.

-One of the most important things to look for when looking for a long-term addiction treatment center in Kentucky is whether or not the treatment center has the ability to help you transition between different levels of care.
+One of the most important things to look for when looking for addiction treatment center in Kentucky is whether or not the treatment center has the ability to help you transition between different levels of care.
 For long-term addiction treatment, clients should look for a facility that offers inpatient rehabilitation, outpatient care, and extended aftercare opportunities or alumni programs that support clients’ continued recovery.